system76/docs/_articles/use-openvpn.md

 ### Using a .ovpn file

-After getting a .ovpn (OpenVPN file type) click the plus icon to the right of the VPN section.
+After getting a `.ovpn` (OpenVPN file type) click the plus icon to the right of the VPN section.
 A dialog will as show will open.
 Click 'Import from file...'

 ![VPN-Dialog](/images/use-openvpn/VPN-Dialog.png)

-Select the 'ovpn' file downloaded from your VPN provider.
+Select the `.ovpn` file downloaded from your VPN provider.